-- Action 8.2.
-Examine area zoning ordinances concerning new provisions that would encourage the development of housing suitable for senior citizens or disabled persons and consider removing provisions that might discourage the same. - Action 8.3: Create incentives for infill development on sites with urban services already in place. - Action 8.4: Establish that new developments requiring the expansion of schools, fire stations, utilities, roads and parks shall help provide for the cost of building such facilities, rather than the general taxpayer. - Action 8.5: Establish design criteria for neighborhood services convenient to nearby residential areas. - Action 8.6: Examine area zoning ordinances concerning provisions governing the placement and design of day care facilities in residential areas.
-Approval of such facilities in residential areas should require that standards be met to ensure compatibility. - Action 8.7: Identify area appears would benefit from a special area plan.
-Rank them in order of priority including which area appears most interested in getting involved in such an effort. - Action 8.8 Reexamine standards for manufactured home parks and manufactured home placements as to their adequacy. - Action 8.9: Re-examine subdivision regulations to discourage single family lots and individual driveways from fronting on and having direct access to major readways.
+Action 8.2.
+Examine area zoning ordinances concerning new provisions that would encourage the development of housing suitable for senior citizens or disabled persons and consider removing provisions that might discourage the same.

+Action 8.3: Create incentives for infill development on sites with urban services already in place.

+Action 8.4: Establish that new developments requiring the expansion of schools, fire stations, utilities, roads and parks should contribute to the cost of building such facilities.

+Action 8.5: Establish design criteria for neighborhood services convenient to nearby residential areas.

+Action 8.6: Examine area zoning ordinances concerning provisions governing the placement and design of day care facilities in residential areas.
+Approval of such facilities in residential areas should require that standards be met to ensure compatibility.

+Action 8.7: Identify areas that would benefit from a special area plan.
+Rank them in order of priority, including which area appears most interested in getting involved in such an effort.

+Action 8.8: Reexamine standards for manufactured home parks and manufactured home placements as to their adequacy.

+Action 8.9: Re-examine subdivision regulations to discourage single-family lots and individual driveways from fronting on and having direct access to major roadways.